stubailo/website-tool/README.md

 > If you want to make a serious website with lots of pages, or you need a lot of customization or features, this is probably not going to work for you.
 You'll be much better served by something like [Gatsby](https://github.com/gatsbyjs/gatsby) or [Hexo](https://github.com/hexojs/hexo).

+This tool is 100% convention over configuration.
+[Check out a site built with it here.](https://github.com/apollographql/dev.apollodata.com)

 ## Using the tool

 `maw dev` in the root of the project watches the `/src` directory, and puts the output in `/build` whenever files change.